 Columbus Day became a federal holiday in 1937, in part because of efforts by Roman Catholic Italian Americans.
 During the late 19th and early 20th century, members of the stigmatized ethnic and religious group successfully campaigned to establish a Columbus Day in order to place Catholic Italians, like Christopher Columbus, into American history.
 In doing so, they edged out people of Anglo-Saxon descent who wanted a federal holiday honoring Leif Erikson as the first European to reach the Americas.

 The day also represents a subject that many American students can go through school without ever learning much about.
-In a 2015 op-ed, Shannon Speed—the director of the American Indian Studies Center at the University of California, Los Angeles, and a Chickasaw tribal citizen—wrote that “virtually none of my university students has had any education whatsoever in the history of this country’s treatment of the 10 million or so people who lived here before Europeans arrived.”
+In a 2015 op-ed, Shannon Speed, director of the American Indian Studies Center at the University of California, Los Angeles, and a Chickasaw tribal citizen, wrote that “virtually none of my university students has had any education whatsoever in the history of this country’s treatment of the 10 million or so people who lived here before Europeans arrived.”

-Equally important is not teaching this information as though the Native Americans involved are, as a group of people, history.
 In her op-ed, Speed wrote of her students’ common belief in the “vanishing Indian,” meaning that her students often think of Native Americans as people who lived in the past rather than living people who continue to practice their cultures today.
-This, too, is a notion that Indigenous Peoples’ Day can help dispel.

-In Berkeley, for example, the Indigenous Peoples’ Day Committee plans to celebrate the holiday’s 25th anniversary in the city with dancing, food, and songs from local Native American tribes.
+In Berkeley, for example, the Indigenous Peoples’ Day Committee celebrated the holiday’s 25th anniversary in the city with dancing, food, and songs from local Native American tribes.
 Berkeley was the first city to adopt Indigenous Peoples’ Day back in 1991, and it continues to mark the holiday by highlighting both the history and contemporary culture of Native peoples.